Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 The Truth About a Calorie Deficit

 A calorie deficit means you burn more energy than you consume.
-This is the foundation of fat loss.
-But many people turn this idea into something too simple.

 The human body is not a calculator.
 It is a survival system.